nuagenetworks/vspkdoc/_sources/v6/nusystemconfig.rst.txt

 - ``max_response``: Defines maximum results returned by the REST call (allowed maximum value is 5000).

+- ``rbac_enabled``: Enables the advanced granular permissions feature.
+This should not be enabled without prior discussion and agreement with the Nuage Product team, as this feature is only qualified for a limited set of use cases.

 - ``accumulate_licenses_enabled``: Whether the various VRS license flavours be merged in one pool.

 - ``vcin_load_balancer_ip``: If VCIN Active/Standby is enabled, this needs to be the load-balancer IP which sits in front of the Active and Standby VCIN nodes.
 The VRS will make its API calls to this load-balancer